Rehana-Rahman/Rehana-Rahman/README.md

 # Hey 👋 , I'm Rehana
-### 💻 Full Stack Web Developer | ☁️ Cloud Architect in Progress
+### 💻 Full Stack Web Developer | Cloud Architect in Progress
-> Writing clean code with a side of cuteness.
+> Writing a little bit of code with a lot of creativity.
 Built different.
 Built deployable. 🛠️

 ---